 Maybe a little too much.

-Since both Sophia and Chloe are celebrating their first gluten-free Christmas this year, I don't want to deprive them of their favorite Christmas treats.
+Since I have two daughters who are gluten free, I don’t want to deprive them of their favorite Christmas treats.
 I am bound and determined to figure out what works best for each recipe.
-Last year (my first gluten-free Christmas), I just didn't eat a lot of treats, because making them gluten-free was way too much of a hassle.
+Last year (my first gluten-free Christmas), I just didn’t eat a lot of treats, because making them gluten-free was way too much of a hassle.
 I see myself eating a lot more Christmas treats this year, which is both very good and very, very bad.

 But, let’s get back to these delicious Christmas cookies (I’ve already eaten three today).
 You definitely need to make these, gluten-free or not!
 If you don’t need to make them gluten-free, just use the same amount of all-purpose flour and omit the xanthan gum.